 “Then why waste time writing the articles if they’re not meant to sell my work?”

 You could write articles that are basically advertorials, but the majority of your audience is going to be turned off by this.
-Trust me, we once tried the same strategy and winded up burning through nearly $2,000 in pay-per-click ads that earned literally 0 sales.
-That was a major, embarrassing, and expensive failure that we beseech you not to repeat.
+Trust me, I once tried the same strategy and winded up burning through nearly $2,000 in pay-per-click ads that earned literally 0 sales.
+That was a major, embarrassing, and expensive failure that I beseech you not to repeat.